Dr Matthew Boswell

 - Position: Associate Professor

-- Areas of expertise: Holocaust memory; Holocaust literature and film; the 1994 Rwandan genocide; testimony; culture and atrocity; literature and transgression; global memory culture; digital culture.
+- Areas of expertise: Holocaust memory; Holocaust literature and film; the 1994 Rwandan genocide; testimony; culture and atrocity; literature and transgression; global memory culture; digital humanities.

 - Email: M.Boswell@leeds.ac.uk